QARANC.co.uk Find Extra Work

 Information about Hospital Ships used by the British Army during the World Wars and the Falklands War:

-Hospital ships have been used by the military to evacuate and treat army personnel until they could be transferred to military hospitals and treatment centres.
-The first recorded hospital ship was the Red Rover in 1860 during the American Civil War.
-British forces have also used hospital ships to medically or surgically treat members of the Army, Navy and RAF.
-Hospital ships have also been used for humanitarian operations throughout the world and are often called Mercy Ships for this reason.
-Other names for hospital ships include Navy Ambulances or Floating Ambulances.
+These have been used by the military to evacuate and treat army personnel until they could be transferred to military hospitals and treatment centres.
+The first recorded was the Red Rover in 1860 during the American Civil War.
+British forces have also used them to medically or surgically treat members of the Army, Navy and RAF.
+They have also been used for humanitarian operations throughout the world and are often called Mercy Ships for this reason.
+Other names for them include Navy Ambulances or Floating Ambulances.

 Though predominately staffed by members of QARNNS and QARNNS(R) - the Queen Alexandra's Royal Naval Nursing Service and the Reserves members of the QAIMNS have nursed aboard hospital ships alongside their Navy comrades.